Wireless 5G Core Network

 5G NGAP signaling scenario (messages between gNB and AMF)

-The below figures depict the Call Control Procedure simulation across 5G N1N2 interface between gNB and AMF.
+The below screenshots depict the Call Control Procedure simulation across 5G N1N2 interface between gNB and AMF.

 5G N1N2 interface Call Control Procedure at gNodeB Node (Call Generation)